1. Home

 The Next order number appears automatically

 This automatic sequence of numbers appears in the field because you have set the Order numbers counter to Sequential.
 The default value set for this option is 1.
-Use Renumerate Orders tool to recount the existing orders.
+Use the Renumerate Orders tool to recount the existing orders.

 4. Sequential: Reset counter